Introduction

 Overwrite a File

-command is to overwrite a file several times to destroy the data.
+command is to overwrite a file multiple times to destroy the data.
 To shred a file, use the following syntax:

 shred [filename]